Kamilcuk/nomad-tools/README.md

 More on it can be read on github wiki [https://github.com/Kamilcuk/nomad-tools/wiki/gitlab%E2%80%90runner](https://github.com/Kamilcuk/nomad-tools/wiki/gitlab%E2%80%90runner) .

-## githubrunner
+## `githubrunner` - WIP dynamically schedule GitHub actions jobs

-The program watches new runs on github and if there are any schedules a github-runner to receive and dispatch the job.
-This is WIP
+The program watches new runs on GitHub and if there are any schedules a `github-runner` to receive and dispatch the job.
+This is WIP.

-More on it can be read on github wiki:
+More on it can be read on GitHub wiki:
 [https://github.com/Kamilcuk/nomad-tools/wiki/githubrunner](https://github.com/Kamilcuk/nomad-tools/wiki/githubrunner) .

-## nomad-dockers
+## `dockers` - list docker images referenced by Nomad job

 Lists docker images referenced in Nomad job file or a running Nomad job.